SUSE-Cloud/suse-cloud-appliances/docs/prerequisites.md

 ***Please do not rely on conference or hotel wifi to download these!
-Instead, download them via a good internet connection, by typing the following in the same user account which you will use them from:***
+Instead, download them via a good internet connection, by typing the following in the same user account from which you will use them:***

     vagrant box add suse/cloud4-admin
     vagrant box add suse/sles11sp3